neocnz/Design_Doc/UI_comp_Spec_Sigup.md

 - **InputField {Input} :**
   - Conduct the validation check
   - Popup the [ErrorDescription] on top of the keyboard
-  - If the input is valid the [Next Button] dispaly as active status (Non-transparent)
+  - If the input is valid the [NextButton] dispaly as active status (Non-transparent)
 - **NextButton {Onload} :**
   - Display as inactive status (Sim-transparent)
 - **NextButton {Tap} :**